 Specialising in glaucoma and cataract

-His private practice is based at the London Eye Diagnostic Centre in Harley Street, at King’s Private in south east London, and at the BMI hospitals in north and central London and in Blackheath.
+His private practice is based at the London Clinic in Harley Street, at King’s Private in south east London, and at the BMI hospitals in north and central London and in Blackheath.